kanishka-commits/React.js/Basics.md

-React is a front-end and open-source JavaScript library which is useful in developing user interfaces specifically for applications with a single page.
+React is a front-end and open-source JavaScript library which is useful in developing user interfaces specifically for applications with a single page (one main HTML page, content updates dynamically).
 It is helpful in building complex and reusable user interface(UI) components of mobile and web applications as it follows the component-based approach.\
 React is written in JavaScript.

 React + DOM = Webpages\
 React + Native = Mobile Apps

 We can use React via **CDN links**  without installing anything via npm.
 This is actually the simplest way to try React or include it in a small project
-Each lifecycle of a component is having 3 phases which include mount, unmount, and update.\
+Each lifecycle of a component is having 4 phases which include initilization, mount, update, unmount

 **React is a library, but when combined with tools like React Router, Redux, Next.js, etc., it can feel like a framework.**